Italy Global Business Entities Guide Italy Joint Stock Company - Società per Azioni

 What documentation is required for the transfer of ownership interests?

-The corporate capital of the company is usually represented by documents (shares certificates, “certificati azionari”).
-In such a case, the transfer of the shares entails the following fulfilments (see next answer).
+The corporate capital of the company is usually represented by documents (shares certificates, certificati azionari).
+In such a case, the transfer of the shares entails the steps discussed below.

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?

-2. transfert”, which consists of (i) the simultaneous registration of the purchaser’s name in the share certificate or the issuance of the new certificate in favour of the purchaser and (ii) the registration in the shareholders’ register.
-Both fulfilments shall be executed on the basis of a deed of transfer executed before an Italian notary public.
+• transferire which consists of the simultaneous (i) registration of the purchaser's name on the share certificate or the issuance of the new certificate in favour of the purchaser and (ii) registration in the shareholders' register.
+Both steps must be fulfilled on the basis of a deed of transfer executed before an Italian notary public.

 Are there any applicable stamp duties imposed when transferring ownership interests?